suprajaarthi/JS-Basics/README.md

 - every time the user signs into a page
 - he is assigned certain properties
 - props like fname,lname,..
-- note that username shd be unique
+- note that username should be unique
 - each time a new instance of object is created

 **NEW KEYWORD**